aleen42/PersonalWiki/Programming/JavaScript/Framework/react/refs_to_components/refs_to_components.md

 - You can define any public method on your component classes (such as a reset method on a Typeahead) and call those public methods through refs (such as `this.refs.myTypeahead.reset()`).
 - Performing DOM measurements almost always requires reaching out to a "native" component such as `<input />` and accessing its underlying DOM node using a ref.
 Refs are one of the only practical ways of doing this reliably.
+- Refs are automatically managed for you!
+If that child is destroyed, its ref is also destroyed for you.
+No worrying about memory here (unless you do something crazy to retain a reference yourself).